What is the IRS 1099 MISC Form and Do I Need One?

 What Is a 1099-MISC Tax Form?

-The 1099-MISC Form is similar to the W-2, in that it reports income to the worker and the IRS.
-The difference is that the 1099-MISC is used by businesses who pay contractors or freelancers $600 or more during a calendar year.
-While employers deduct taxes from your income and report it and your income on a W-2, clients who hire you as a contractor don't make any deductions, but still report what they paid to you on the 1099-MISC.
+There are several 1099 forms, such as the 1099-INT, for interest payments and 1099-R for retirement distributions.
+The 1099-MISC form is similar to the W-2, in that it reports income to a worker and the IRS.
+The difference is that the 1099-MISC is used by organizations that pay contractors or freelancers $600 or more during a calendar year.
+Whereas employers deduct taxes from your income and report it along with your income on a W-2, clients who hire you as a contractor don't make any deductions, but still report what they paid to you on the 1099-MISC.

 What to Do If You Receive a 1099-MISC Form

-1. If your total payment was less than $600 total, the payee doesn’t have to send a 1099 Form.
+If your total payment was less than $600 in total, the payee doesn’t have to send a 1099 Form.

-2. If your payment was $600 or more, your payee may have just forgotten, in which case, you should contact the company.
-If you hadn't already filled out the W-9 Form (similar to the W-4 for employees), which provides your social security number or tax-ID number (EIN) you should send one when you make the request for the 1099.
+If your payment was $600 or more, your payee may have just forgotten or doesn't know, in which case, you should contact the company.
+If you hadn't already filled out the W-9 Form (similar to the W-4 for employees), which provides your social security number or tax-ID number (EIN) you should send one when you make the request for the 1099-MISC.

 What to Do If You Need to Provide a 1099-MISC Form

 If you've outsourced work in your home business to other freelancers or contractors, you need to ask them to fill out a W-9.
 If you paid them more than $600 during the year, you need to prepare and send them a 1099-MISC at the end of January following the year they did the work.
 You also need to send a copy to the IRS.
 The IRS has specific instructions about sending the 1099-MISC in, including what paper to use.